 If you have a property tax question, first contact your local assessor.
-The assessor is familiar with your local area and has a copy of the property tax statutes, the Wisconsin Property Assessment Manual and other information.
+The assessor is familiar with your local area and has a copy of the property tax state laws, the WPAM and other information.

 For additional questions on property tax, contact the DOR Equalization Bureau District Office in your area.